GW2ToolBelt/GW2ML/README.md

 GW2ML is a Java library for fast and non-cached access to the data provided by the Guild Wars 2 game client via the MumbleLink mechanism.

-This library supports Java 8 and is fully compatible with the module system introduced in Java 9.
+This library requires Java 8 or later and is fully compatible with the module system introduced in Java 9.

 ## Usage